Quick Tips for Buying Used Cars Online

 - Tactile Controls: Test the pedals, gear shift, power window buttons, and seat adjustment panels.
 Make sure they all work well and are easy to maneuver.

 - Visibility: Make sure you can see all angles of the car.
-Sit in the driver’s seat and the front passenger’s seat to check the rearview and side mirrors.
+Sit in the driver’s seat to check the rearview and side mirrors.
+Move to the vehicle’s other seats to experience what your passengers will see.

 You must review its delivery options and return policies if you’re buying from an online marketplace.
 Since you typically can’t test drive these cars before purchasing, the seller will extend a short “test-own” window to ensure it’s a good fit.
 Read its guidelines carefully.
 You should drive the vehicle immediately after delivery.
 Use this time to consider all the points outlined above.